akujuobichibuike/Agent-Framework-Test-Case/README.md

 # Researcher Agent
 researcher = Agent(
     role='Researcher',
-    goal='Generate engaging ideas for teaching NLP to beginners.', backstory='An expert in NLP, creating compelling concepts for the Writer Agent.', verbose=True,
+    goal='Generate engaging ideas and concepts for teaching NLP to beginners.', backstory='The Researcher Agent, an expert in NLP, aims to create captivating concepts to serve as a foundation for the Writer Agent.', verbose=True,
     allow_delegation=False,
     tools=[search_tool],